jh1993/UnderusedOptions/README.txt

 - Previously, if you're somehow moved into the target square while channeling, you'll hit all tiles in range except yourself.
 Now, if this happens, you'll only hit all tiles in a radius of 5 plus bonuses, but there's now a Wheel of Flames upgrade (4 SP) that lets you simply target yourself with the spell to reproduce the effect.

 Freeze:
-- Absolute Zero (6 SP): The target now permanently loses 100 ice resistance before being frozen.
+- Absolute Zero (6 SP): When targeting an enemy, the target now permanently loses 100 ice resistance before being frozen.
-- Permafrost (5 SP): When targeting an already frozen unit, increase the duration of freeze on it by one third of this spell's duration if the result is greater than this spell's duration.
+- Permafrost (5 SP): When targeting an already frozen enemy, increase the duration of freeze on it by one third of this spell's duration if the result is greater than this spell's duration.
 Then deal ice damage equal to twice the target's freeze duration.

 Healing Light:
 - Cleansing Light (3 SP): Healing Light will now remove all debuffs from affected allies before healing them.